 Let's be clear: SerenityOS is not the best OS for a gaming box.* But if you are more interested in programming and operating systems, then you are in gaming, and if you want a wonderful blend of retro Windows aesthetics and UNIX powertools, a super simple yet functional system.
 Well.., then check out this project!

 Reading the above, you might be amazed at what length some Linux users go to mimic Windows.
 Why not just use Microsoft Windows like everyone else?
 For all its nostalgia and gaming bliss, Windows is simply, in my personal opinion, not a serious candidate for a daily driver.
 It's not just that it's bad, all operating systems are bad to a lesser or greater degree, but Microsoft has a unique level of incompetence.
-For example, I have never seen another operating system, and I have seen a few, where:
+For example, I have never seen another operating system where:

 I could go on, but this is turning into a sour rant, I've already written one of those, and one is more then enough.
 I understand that people have to use this platform, and some even like it - that's OK.
 But I'm not one of them.
 Even so, the platform has given me many fond childhood memories, and it's fun to play around with Windows look-a-likes ;)